ewansheldon/CV/README.md

 - Designing method for logging issue and interaction types and trends, with SQL and PeriscopeData
 - Designing templates for and producing daily and weekly social media reports for company CEO
 - Training new employees and advising on development of Deliveroo France’s social media team

+## Other Interests

+When I'm taking a rare moment away from debugging or refactoring, I like to dive into the filmographies of Stanley Kubrick, Wes Anderson or David Lynch, listen to some avant-garde Brooklyn-based art rock or perhaps relax with an episode of The Simpsons (though strictly seasons 1-10).
+I can also regularly be found watching Arsenal in agony on weekends.